Message in a bottle

 I didn’t have it in me to think about how to write a Hit Song, or how to self-consciously write music friendly to daytime radio.
 I’m an incurable idealist is the truth of it.
 Perhaps willfully obscure at times, I don’t know.
 I wanted to write songs about things I cared about, things that had happened to me, no matter how palatable to whatever shows my new bigwig friend had in mind.

 In the months that followed, I wrote more songs.
 One about being mugged (thank you, delightful streets of London).
 One about getting smuggled across the English Channel (true story, though more light-hearted than it might sound).
 One about a curious character whom I will from now on refer to as The Bus Spotter, that I met on board one of those beautiful old red Routemaster buses the day they discontinued them in London.
 (Sad day for humanity).
-And other songs about all kinds of things including my Mum’s life journey, ill-fated romantic scrapes with older men, and yes, the odd song about heartache, because, you know; life.
+And other songs about all kinds of things including my Mum’s life journey, ill-fated romantic scrapes, and yes, the odd song about heartache, because, you know; life.

 Suffice it to say, I’ve written no hit songs, and made no millions.

-What I have done is worked with some awesome people I never dreamed of working with (more about that coming up), to record the above-mentioned songs for the right discerning ears … hello there! ;).
+What I have done is worked with some awesome people I never dreamed of working with (more about that coming up), to record the above-mentioned songs for the right discerning ears ;).